Gaston County – Amateur Radio Emergency Service (ARES)/

 The Gaston County Amateur Radio Emergency Service (ARES)/ Radio Amateur Civil Emergency Service (RACES)meets at 7:00 PM, on the second Thursday of each month at the Gaston County Emergency Operations Center, located at 615 N. Highland Street, Gastonia, North Carolina.

-Gaston County ARES/RACES holds four (4) regular nets each week (as ARES nets).
+Gaston County ARES/RACES holds three (3) regular nets each week (as ARES nets).
 One net is held on the on the 147.120 (100 Hz tone) N4GAS repeater (Echolink callsign: KG4ZJF-R) in conjunction with the Gaston County Amateur Radio Society (GCARS) on Tuesday nights at 8:30 p.m.
 (EDT/EST) There is also a net held on Tuesday nights at 8:00 pm (EDT/EST) on the 444.550 N4GAS repeater.
 Wednesday night has the third net, the Gastonia Area Amateur Radio Club/Amateur Radio Operator net on the 146.805 MHz (100 Hz tone) repeater at 9 p.m.
-The fourth net, the ARES Practice Emergency Net, is held every Thursday of the week at 7:00 pm, beginning on the 147.120 MHz N4GAS repeater, and then transitioning to a simplex net on the frequency of 146.535 MHz.
-All are welcome to participate in every net.

 The Gaston County ARES/RACES is made up of amateur radio operators from around Gaston County who volunteer their time for communications duty in service to the public when emergencies arise, providing vital communications when no others are available.
 The Gaston County ARES/RACES works closely with Gaston County Emergency Management and with several other agencies, (Red Cross, National Weather Service, FEMA, and local government officials) to assure the safety and welfare of the citizens of Gaston County should an emergency occur.
 Most Gaston County ARES members are FEMA certified for state deployment and are in the NC AUXCOMM database.